 The findings provided signs of encouragement and caution.
 There’s agreement that the delivery of applications and IT services is moving away from the central IT department to other lines of business, and that this is delivering benefits—the freedom to innovate, increased choice of technology, improved responsiveness to market conditions, and greater speed in launching products and services.

-Too often, however, this trend is left unchecked and without adequate IT governance, meaning organisations can easily lose control.
+Too often, however, this trend is left unchecked and without adequate IT governance, meaning organizations can easily lose control.
 The research shows EMEA businesses are currently duplicating IT spend, compromising security, and muddying the waters as to who is responsible for what, as they look to evolve and change.

 In response to this, VMware has identified five takeaways to support businesses as they continue to transform and benefit from this burgeoning trend.